 Assessment of carcinogenicity for pharmaceuticals delivered via the dermal route is currently performed via labor-intensive, two-year studies.
 The use of transgenic rodents such as the rasH2 mouse has significantly reduced the timeline and effort required for systemic carcinogenicity assessment.
 More rapid dermal carcinogenicity testing of pharmaceuticals and chemicals may also be possible with this model.

-Join us for an informative presentation by Dr. Ryo Inoue of the Central Institute for Experimental Animals.
-He will share the results of a 26-week bioassay and an ultra-short-term 8-week bioassay using rasH2 mice.
+View an informative presentation by Dr. Ryo Inoue of the Central Institute for Experimental Animals.
+He shares the results of a 26-week bioassay and an ultra-short-term 8-week bioassay using rasH2 mice.

 You’ll gain insight into how: